 Los Angeles, CA

 Ethel Rubio is the principal/ owner of Ethel G. Rubio, Assoc.
 AIA, a consulting firm specializing in construction/ project management, and strategic outreach and engagement.
 Her multi-disciplinary career path that spans over 30 years includes work in the built-environment (architecture/engineering/construction) and nonprofit sectors.

 Ethel’s passion for making a difference led her to serve on various leadership roles in the professional, civic and nonprofit organizations.

-Born and raised in the Philippines, Ethel began her architecture studies at the University of the Philippines and completed her Certificate of Architectural Drafting.
-She received her Bachelor of Architecture degree with an emphasis in Urban and Regional Planning from the University of Southern California when her family emigrated to the U.S. in 1986.
+Born and raised in the Philippines, Ethel began her architecture studies at the University of the Philippines and completed her certificate of architectural drafting.
+She received her bachelor’s degree in architecture with an emphasis in urban and regional planning from the University of Southern California when her family emigrated to the U.S. in 1986.

 She is a mentor and coach to many young professionals, and to seasoned professionals in the industry moving to the next level of their career.

 On recently acquiring her ISI Envision Sustainability Professional (ENV SP) designation, Ethel strongly believes that all professionals in the AEC sector should get their certification so that we can all speak on the same system of communication in building a sustainable and resilient future!